 Brandywine is a somewhat small town located in the state of Maryland.
 With a population of 7,063 people and two constituent neighborhoods, Brandywine is the 109th largest community in Maryland.
-Much of the housing stock in Brandywine was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Brandywine economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Brandywine, where the median household income is $113,835.00.
+Brandywine has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Brandywine, where the median household income is $118,370.00.

 Housing costs in Brandywine are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

 Unlike some towns, Brandywine isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Brandywine are a mix of both white- and blue-collar jobs.
 Overall, Brandywine is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Brandywine who work in office and administrative support (21.45%), sales jobs (9.85%), and management occupations (9.17%).
+There are especially a lot of people living in Brandywine who work in office and administrative support (21.32%), business and financial occupations (8.85%), and management occupations (8.83%).

 Also of interest is that Brandywine has more people living here who work in computers and math than 95% of the places in the US.